mbilal71/ragomegaai-frontend/README.md

 # omegaai
-Omega AI is group organised by Sir Rana Naveed for Group Projects
+Omega AI is group organised by Sir Rana Naveed for Group Projects.